putnam/binmerge/README.md

 ...
 ```

-Some incomplete software cannot read this style of disc image, because they only know how to work with a single bin file.
+Some software cannot read this style of disc image, because they only know how to work with a single bin file or are unable to properly parse cuesheets according to the standard.

-This script reads a cuesheet and series of bin files, and generates a new, single merged bin file and an assocaited cuesheet.
+`binmerge` reads a cuesheet and its associated series of bin files and generates a new, single merged bin file and cuesheet.
 It is completely non-destructive; it will not touch your existing files.

 Here is the above example after being processed by binmerge:
 ```